The One Thing That Could Unleash Stock Market Rally in Just a Few Days

 InvestorPlace - Stock Market News, Stock Advice & Trading Tips

-Editor’s Note: My colleague Luke Lango, Senior Investment Analyst at InvestorPlace, has identified a rare economic event that historically triggers a stock market boom.
-It occurred three times in the past 30 years – in 1995, 1998, and 2019 – sparking market surges each time.
-According to oddsmakers, there’s a 100% chance this event will happen again in less than 10 days.

-Luke is hosting an urgent briefing on Wednesday, September 11, at 8 p.m.
+Luke is hosting an urgent briefing tonight at 8 p.m.
 ET to help people prepare for this rare economic dynamic.
 Despite September’s slow start, he believes this event will trigger numerous stock breakouts and has selected three trades poised for significant growth.

 Read his message below to learn why he thinks these circumstances will succeed again.
 And reserve your spot for Luke’s briefing here.

-Note: Editor’s Note: Eric Fry, here.
-My colleague Luke Lango, Senior Investment Analyst at InvestorPlace, has identified a rare economic event that historically triggers a massive stock market boom.
-According to oddsmakers, there’s a 100% chance this event will happen again in less than 10 days.